crocoder-dev/web/apps/website/src/content/posts/real-cost-of-holiday-feature-freeze.md

 The key takeaway? **Even the best teams feel the effects of a freeze, but the best teams also know how to minimize the damage.**

 If your company enforces a feature freeze, take a close look at your post-freeze metrics.
 If you’re seeing long cycle times, rushed reviews, or deployment spikes, it might be time to rethink your strategy.

+P.S.
+We’re building an open-source app called [DXTA](https://dxta.dev) to help companies gain deeper insights into their developer metrics, team tempo, and organizational alignment.
+If you're curious to see how this works in action, check out [Sentry’s metrics in DXTA](https://metrics.dxta.dev/getsentry/sentry).